-A majority of serious crimes in El Salvador are never solved; only 6 of the 31 murders of U.S. citizens since January 2010 have resulted in convictions.
-El Salvador’s current conviction rate for all crimes is five percent.
+A majority of serious crimes in El Salvador are never solved; only 6 of the 33 murders of U.S. citizens since January 2010 have resulted in convictions.
 The Government of El Salvador lacks sufficient resources to properly investigate and prosecute cases and to deter violent crime.
 While several of the PNC’s investigative units have shown great promise, routine street level patrol techniques, anti-gang, and crime suppression efforts are limited.
 Equipment shortages (particularly radios, vehicles, and fuel) further limit their ability to deter or respond to crimes effectively.

 Extortion is a particularly serious and very common crime in El Salvador.
 Some extortion attempts are no more than random cold calls that originate from imprisoned gang members using cellular telephones, and the subsequent threats against the victim are made through social engineering and/or through information obtained about the victim’s family.
-U.S. citizens who are visiting El Salvador for extended periods are at higher risk for extortion demands.
-Hitting its peak a few years ago, extortion rates have dropped in the last two years.
-However, recent reports show that there is an increase in the level of violence associated with extortion cases.
+U.S. citizens who are visiting El Salvador for extended periods are at higher risk for extortion demands. .
 Many extortions are not reported by victims for fear of reprisal and lack of faith in the ability of the government to protect the victims.